wuodaloo-bit/wuodaloo-bit/README.md

 ## Hi there 👋
-# Victor Odhiambo | Python & JavaScript Developers
+# Victor Odhiambo | Python & JavaScript Developer
 Building practical tools that solve actual problems.
 Based in Kenya.

 ### What I Build